DLR-SL/CPACS/development/tools.md

 The Java library is generated via JAXB or rather the xjc tool.
 If you are lucky and you live in a world where there is no outsourced IT-department you might have xjc in your standard java distribution.
 If not, please feel free to browse to https://jaxb.java.net/ for a download.

 ## Documentation
 The documentation for CPACS is generated using the MSBuild command from the .Net framework.
 For a plain build of the CPACS documentation run MS Build from the corresponding .Net version with the CPACS_doc_project.shfbproj file.
-For adaptions to the project please use the sandcastle help file builder.
-It can be found here: https://shfb.codeplex.com/
+For adaptions to the project please use the sandcastle help file builder and the XSD plugin available in [development/3rdparty.zip](../development/3rdparty.zip).
-Furthermore the XSD plugin needs to be installed: It can be found here: https://github.com/terrajobst/xsddoc/releases